MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-to-set-up-sepa-direct-debit.md

 ms.date: 08/21/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: ba26b354d235981bd7291f9ac6402779f554ac7a
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 96c851c58decbeb46afcd79a9c5275d16c8072d4
+ms.openlocfilehash: 28958f1f090e5adad69cb21d30727fcbd6a7fef8
 ms.contentlocale: en-nz
-ms.lasthandoff: 11/10/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-set-up-sepa-direct-debit"></a>How to: Set Up SEPA Direct Debit
+# <a name="set-up-sepa-direct-debit"></a>Set Up SEPA Direct Debit
 From the **Direct Debit Collections** window, you can export instructions to your electronic bank to perform a direct debit collection from the customer’s bank account to your bank account. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA direct debit format, but in your country/region, other formats for electronic payments may be available.

 To enable export of a bank file formats that are not supported out of the box in [!INCLUDE[d365fin](includes/d365fin_md.md)] , you can set up a data exchange definition by using the data exchange framework.
-For more information, see [How to: Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).
+For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

 Before you can process customer payments electronically by exporting direct debit instructions in the SEPA Direct Debit format, you must perform the following setup steps: